As a part of the Mail Creek Stream Rehabilitation Project, contractors discovered buried abandoned building materials that contain contaminants.

 - Integrate stream improvements into existing City master plans, e.g., Land Use, Natural Areas, Parks

-2018 - Planning and Design - complete
+2021 - Planning and Design - complete

-2020 - Spring - revegetation and planting
+2023 - Revegetation and planting

-2022 - Established growth
+2024-2026 - Established growth & revegetation

-Stream rehabilitation and/or restoration projects repair areas of streams where the ecology, safety, structure and water quality have changed over time.
+Stream rehabilitation projects repair areas of streams where the ecology, safety, structure and water quality have changed over time.
 The Mail Creek Project will reshape and stabilize the eroding banks along a specific section of Mail Creek to improve safety and habitat.

-The base project includes stream stabilization and restoration only.
+The base project includes stream stabilization and rehabilitation only.
 To correct erosion and water quality problems, stream banks will be regraded and reinforced with natural materials to prevent further erosion.
 The rebuilt slopes will be planted with native plants, trees and grasses to provide new aquatic and riparian habitat for fish and wildlife.
 The stream channel will be slightly relocated in select areas to prevent further movement.
 Careful assessment and consideration was taken to preserve many trees and some existing vegetated areas.